-Ainsley Rodriguez Shows Off Sculpted Figure In A Sports Bra & Barely-There Booty Shorts
+Ainsley Rodriguez Shows Off Sculpted Figure In A Sports Bra & Barely There Booty Shorts

 “Yay For Giveaways!
 Fuel Up With Some Energy Drinks;.
 Looking good babe,” a third complimented.

-“If you come with the beverages then I need to win please,” one more chimed in with a few red hearts.
+“If you come with the beverages then I need to win please,” one more chimed in, with multiple red heart emoji.